kyzira/SAM2-Interactive-Object-Labeling-Project/readme.md

 The last thing you need is the cuDNN Library, you can download it [here](https://developer.nvidia.com/cudnn)

-Finally restart your PC before continueing.
+Finally restart your PC before continuing.

 ## Getting Started
 Before being able to just run the main.py, you'll need to set up the set path inside the code.